 Legal and General PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Legal and General.

 There are many examples of Legal and General mis-selling PPI, some customers were not even made aware by Legal and General that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Legal and General that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Legal and General, and this was not explained to you at the point of sale, then you would be due compensation from Legal and General.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Legal and General, and this was not clarified to you at the point of sale, then you would be due compensation from Legal and General.